‘The Daily Show's' Roy Wood Jr. Shuts Down Debate Over Confederate Symbols

-“The Daily Show” correspondent Roy Wood Jr. has a brilliant solution for all the controversy surrounding the confederate statues: End racism.
+“The Daily Show” correspondent Roy Wood Jr. has offered host Trevor Noah a brilliant idea for dealing with all the controversy surrounding the Confederate statues.

-Speaking to Trevor Noah on Wednesday night, Wood gave his perspective on the racial turmoil stemming from confederate symbols and offered this bit of genius: “The solution, Trevor?
-How about we get rid of racism?”
+“The solution, Trevor?
+How about we get rid of racism?” he said on Wednesday night’s show.

-When Noah said that some people claim the fight over the confederate statues is about “southern culture and heritage,” Wood shut that argument down.
+Noah said that some people claim the fight over the Confederate statues is about “Southern culture and heritage,” but Wood shut that argument down.

-“Any time somebody says ‘It’s culture!’ or ‘It’s heritage!’ ― that’s a euphemism,” said Wood.
+“Any time somebody says ‘It’s culture!’ or ‘It’s heritage!’ ― that’s a euphemism,” Wood said.
 “It’s like saying you want to Netflix and chill, which we know what that really means.”

-To illustrate his point, Wood directed the audience to a clip of a white man saying that his support for confederate symbols had nothing to do with racism before accidentally calling Martin Luther King Jr. “Martin Luther Coon.”
+To illustrate his point, Wood directed the audience to a clip of a white man saying that his support for Confederate symbols had nothing to do with racism before accidentally calling civil rights icon Martin Luther King Jr. “Martin Luther Coon.”

 “Look, I know you all want to keep your statues but here’s the thing: Slavery is a trauma that black people to this day are still dealing with,” Wood explained.